tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

     Enter the file path to the private key:  /Users/axway/private_key.pem
     ```

 3. Enter the name of the Kubernetes secret that will store the keys.
-The AMPLIFY CLI will create the Kubernetes secret for you in the namespace you selected for the mesh agent installation.
+The Amplify CLI will create the Kubernetes secret for you in the namespace you selected for the Istio agent installation.

     ```bash
     Enter the name of the secret to store your public and private keys:  (agent-secrets)